 WHEREAS, Although the United States currently has only one operating offshore wind farm, off Rhode Island, interest in wind energy is escalating.
-The United States is advancing its first offshore wind utility-scale project and state solicitations of offshore wind projects are multiplying.
+The United States is advancing its multiple offshore wind utility-scale projects and state solicitations of offshore wind projects are expanding.
 The federal Bureau of Ocean Energy Management received record-high bids for offshore wind leases last year; and

 WHEREAS, All energy sources involve risks for both civilians and workers.
 Utilities must make it a priority to address emerging threats to safety and reliability.
-For example, faced with the increasing threat of wildfires, San Diego Gas & Electric SDG&E has invested in hundreds of weather stations and fire cameras, preventing deaths by creating one of the most sophisticated advanced wildfire warning systems in the world; and
+For example, faced with the increasing threat of wildfires, San Diego Gas & Electric (SDG&E) has invested in hundreds of weather stations and fire cameras, preventing deaths by creating one of the most sophisticated advanced wildfire warning systems in the world; and

-WHEREAS, The UWUA joined the BlueGreen Alliance, consisting of union members and environmental activists, to find common ground and take united action on our mutual goals of creating good jobs while protecting the environment.
-It is vital that we keep an open dialogue with those who don't always support our positions, as one day they may be important allies.
+WHEREAS, It is vital that we keep an open dialogue with those who don't always support our positions, as one day they may be important allies.
 As concerns about climate change mount, some organizations are rethinking their opposition to nuclear energy and have announced support for policies that would keep embattled U.S. plants open.